 How do I use this tool?

-Step 1: Faculty accounts are automatically created twice a year, once at the beginning of each semester.
-Staff members need to complete the online form to Request an Echo360 Account.
+Step 1: Faculty accounts are automatically created at the beginning of each semester.
+Staff members need to complete the online form to Add a course to Echo360.
 If you have trouble accessing your account, contact the OIT Help Desk.

-Step 2: To request training on personal capture, contact email@example.com.
+Step 2: To request training on classroom and/or software capture, contact firstname.lastname@example.org.

 Documentation and videos are available on the Echo360 training page.